nus-cs2103-AY2223S1/tp/docs/UserGuideCS2101.md

 ### Unmarking a question : `unmarkq`

-Marks a question as unimportant.
-(If the question was previously or mistakenly marked as important)
+Allows you to mark a question as unimportant if the question was previously or mistakenly marked as important.

 Format: `unmarkq INDEX`